Foreword

 This is an integer number (whole number) and is used to store numbers without decimals, it can be positive and negative.

-.
+It ranges between LOWEST and HIGHEST.
 If you try to make it bigger or smaller than these ranges you will get unintended results.

-For example 10
+For example 10 or -3000

 To specify an int in code you can just type out the number.